benjamingreenberg/ogr2bqjson/README.md

 You can read this SQL statement as:<br />
 > *Set the precinct_id of an address to the precinct_id of a precinct if the address coordinates are within the precinct's precinct_geom*

-As long as precincts don't overlap, which they shouldn't, then there will be at most one precinct for each address.
+As long as precincts don't overlap, which they shouldn't, there will be at most one precinct for each address.

 If you have a pre-existing address table with columns for latitude and longitude, you can use the [ST_GEOPOINT](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions#st_geogpoint) function to perform the UPDATE: